Thurman-Falk/Thurman_Portfolio/README.md

 Problem Formulation:  Use EDA and machine learning with a linear regression model to predict store sales.
 Cross validation was performed to increase model accuracy and the assumptions of linear regression were verified.
 The linear regression model achieved an R squared of 0.82.

 ## [Hotel Cancellation Machine Learning Classification](https://github.com/Thurman-Falk/Thurman_Portfolio/blob/main/Hotel_Booking_Cancellation_Prediction.ipynb)
 Problem Formulation:  Use EDA and machine learning classification models to predict whether a guest is going to cancel their booking.
 Decision trees and random forest models were tested with hyperparameter tuning to reduce overfitting.
-The best classification model which was a decision tree achieved a recall of 0.84.
+The best classification model was a decision tree, which achieved a recall of 84%.
 ![](https://github.com/Thurman-Falk/Thurman_Portfolio/blob/main/images/Hotel%20Cancellation%20Factor%20Importance.png)